dominiquefastus/NuStru-CodonAnalysis/README.md

 <br />

 ### Assign secondary structure and other features to the entries (both PDB and Uniprot)
 It is better to filter first the data and then fetch the secondary structure information, as it reduces the API load.
 To run this script, an installed version of the `DSSP` software is required.
-Try to install it with the following command.
+Try to install it with the following command:
 On Linux:
 ```
 sudo apt install dssp